L400-RTI/RTI-Hackathon/README.md

 # Hack Story: “Monsoon Rush: The Storm, the Signal, and the Last‑Mile”

 Fabrikam is a global lifestyle brand that designs and manufactures outerwear and athleisure.
 They sell athleisure through their retail stores.
 As the monsoon intensifies , some celebrities athlete post surprise video wearing Fabrikam's apparel.
 Instantly, clickstream traffic explodes, add‑to‑carts spike, and store associates report low visibility into real-time operations during this rush hours.

 At the same time:

-	• A tropical depression shifts course, threatening ports and highway corridors.
+ 	• A tropical depression shifts course, threatening all delivery methods.
 	• A key fabric supplier reports a loom vibration anomaly; quality telemetry shows rising defect probability.
 	• Carriers update ETAs showing delays of orders.